lunayuehuang/OpenAI/README.md

 <img src="./images/CreateAPI_3.png" style="height: 50%; width: 50%;"/>

 Here, if you haven't already had access to Azure OpenAI, you will have this error message, which you should click the link to fill out a request access form.
+The next few steps are only applicable if you hit this error.

 <img src="./images/CreateAPI_4.png" style="height: 70%; width: 70%;"/>

 <img src="./images/ReqestForm_1.png" style="height: 90%; width: 90%;"/>

-In the form, you will need to fill out your subscription ID, to prove you have enough credits to access this service.
+In the form, you will need to fill out your subscription ID.

 <img src="./images/ReqestForm_2.png" style="height: 70%; width: 70%;"/>

-You will also be asked to fill out what kind of services you will do with OpenAI, ChatGPT4.0, GPT Turbo.
-Dall-E, or others.
-Some of these questions are very specific,.
+You will also be asked to fill out what kind of use cases you will leverage the OpenAI service for, and which models you will use (GPT4.0, GPT Turbo.
+Dall-E, or others).
+Some of these questions are very specific.
 <img src="./images/ReqestForm_3.png" style="height: 90%; width: 90%;"/>

 Once your request is approved, you will get an email from Cognitive Service of Azure to welcome you to the Azure OpenAI service.
 Now, you are ready to create the OpenAI resources.

-When your subscription has Azure OpenAI access, use when you click create Azure OpenAI in the marketplace, you will see
+Once your subscription has Azure OpenAI access,  when you click "create Azure OpenAI" in the marketplace, you will see the following:
 <img src="./images/CreateAPI_5.png" style="height: 90%; width: 90%;"/>

 Use your own UW NetID to name your Azure OpenAI resource, and choose the standard price tier, and keep all the other options in the Network, Tags as default option, and click create in the ```Review+Submit```.